 Introduction

-I wrote this guide because I’ve struggled to find useful, practical articles to share with QAs and teams for how to shift away from traditional testing approaches to defect prevention.
+I wrote this guide because I wanted a useful, practical article to share with QA (Quality Assurance) specialists, testers and software development teams, for how to shift away from traditional testing approaches to defect prevention.
 It’s also based on what I’ve seen work well in practice.

 When QA shifts from detecting defects to preventing them, the role becomes far more impactful.
 Software quality improves, delivery speeds up, and costs go down.